 There are three items that make up a desktop: the desktop operating system (OS), the applications the user requires and the user's data and preferences.
 These are the three key items you need to prepare and protect when you move to a virtual desktop infrastructure.

-While each has its own peculiarities, the most important of the three -- at least from a user's perspective -- is the
+While each has its own peculiarities, the most important of the three -- at least from a user's perspective -- is the user profile.

 Traditionally, the user profile is stored within the confines of the desktop and because of this, it's not highly available and is trapped on the desktop itself.
 If the desktop dies, then so does the user's profile because they are often on the same disk drive.
 However, Windows includes several different technologies that are designed to achieve two specific goals in regards to user profiles: